morvenn/Techcom/how to use vs code.md

 # The beginning

 Ready?
-Now it's time to start coding!
-Create a file with any name, give it the extension .md, then click on the **ctrl+shift+P** key combination.
-Then select the Open Preview to the Side command.
-You get a preview of what you'll be writing.
+Now it's time to start another markdown magic.
+Create a file with any name and give it the extension .md, then click on the **ctrl+shift+P** key combination.
+Then select the Open Preview to the Side command and get a preview of what you'll be writing.

 # The story continues